Armatures with a Seurat Example and one by This Author

 Expanded Part 2.
 Michele's expanded dynamic symmetry uses rebated squares as well, creating similar "daughter" rectangles as part of the main "mother" rectangle with the same proportions.
 These daughter rectangles are created automatically by the crossing lines in this case since this is a golden rectangle; more on this later but golden rectangles can be subdivided into similar, nested or spiraling rectangles.).
 Note the horizontals and verticals through the intersection points, The 4 main points of interest do in fact have several directional lines that can aid with the design.
 The Fibonacci Spiral rectangles all have diagonals passing through a Golden Point.

-Harmonic Armature: system described in detail on the website, http://www.the-art-of-composition.com/.
-The armature consists of 14 lines/diagonals that are constructed from the corners and the edge midpoints.
-This armature is an extension of the Rule of Thirds; the intersections of the main diagonals with the diagonals from the corners to the midpoints of the edges are at the 1/3 marks on the canvas.
-A proof may be seen on a forthcoming post on the Crossed Ladder problem.
-Many artists are using this system and writing about it.
+The Harmonic Armature consists of 14 lines/diagonals that are constructed from the corners and the edge midpoints.
+This armature is an extension of the Rule of Thirds; the intersections of the main diagonals with the lines from the corners to the midpoints of the edges are at the 1/3 marks on the canvas.
+Many artists use this system .
 (Google Harmonic Armature).
-Of note is that this grid may be used for paintings of any aspect ratio.

 Golden Spiral: use of the spiral as indicated in the first image, to identify the focal point and sweet spots along the spiral to lead the viewer's eye to the golden mean.
 This is in fact the system I used for this painting.